bel28kent/hum-parser/documentation/parsers-and-converters.md

 in the structure, without having to code additional logic for traversal.
 Because trees and graphs handle arbitrary data by design, these structures work for all Humdrum files, from the most simple to the most complex.
-While trees and graphs are quite abstract, their 2D nature bypasses the struggles of cramming Humdrum data into 1D lists and hashes.

 ## Parsers
 Parsing resources are contained in the `parser` subdirectory.
 The following